Ranakarmakar/Self_Driving-Car-Lane-Detection-System/README.md

 •    HDD: 256 GB or higher
 •    Monitor: 1024 x 768 minimum screen resolution.
 •    Keyboard: US en Standard Keyboard.
+## User Requirements
+Since this an autonomous self-driving car, the user does not directly interact with the car.
+Rather, the car may have some in-dash computer system, like those found in modern day cars.
+The in-dash systems, apart from providing entertainment features and vital information like speed and engine RPM, provide navigation aids like GPS as well.
+They, thus, act as an interface between the user and the car.
+Such in-dash systems and modifications required for them to work with our system, however, are beyond the scope of this project.